How can I configure and use SAR to monitor performance metrics on my Amazon EC2 Linux instance?

 Block device statistics

-Use the -dp option to display block device statistics.
-The following example command displays block device statistics from the log file generated on the 12th day of the month.
+To show block device statistics, use the -dp option.
+The following example command shows block device statistics from the log file generated on day 12 of the month:

 sar -f /var/log/sa/sa12 -dp